 Unify Your Incident Management Process With the Fundamentals

-xMatters decided long ago that a well-developed incident management process was critical to support our customers.
-Over the years our architecture has evolved from on-premise to hosted data centers, to cloud.
-This rapid evolution meant that our incident processes and workflows needed to evolve as well.
+xMatters decided long ago that a well-developed incident management process was critical to supporting customers.
+Over the years, our architecture has evolved from on-premise to hosted data centers, to the cloud.
+This rapid evolution meant our incident processes and workflows needed to evolve as well.

-About eight months ago I started reviewing our incident management process to align with our architecture.
-The exercise was essentially to build on what we already had, to integrate new concepts, and make any necessary adjustments.
-Here, I’ll share the steps we took and the lessons we learned developing the latest version of our incident management workflow process.
+To streamline our business, we started reviewing our incident management process to align with our architecture.
+The exercise was designed to build on what we already had, integrate new concepts, and make any necessary adjustments.
+Here are the steps we took and the lessons we learned in developing the latest version of our incident management workflow process.

-I found it challenging to know where to start – incident management isn’t something that can be done in a single meeting.
-Preparing an incident management plan needs thought, willing partners, collaboration, and the time to build it properly.
-Fortunately, senior leadership at xMatters understands the importance of a thoughtful, cross-functional plan.
+Initially, we found it challenging knowing where to start – incident management isn’t something that can be done in a single meeting.
+Preparing an incident management plan requires thought, willing partners, collaboration, and the time to build it properly.
+Fortunately, xMatters understands the importance of a thoughtful, cross-functional plan.
 Each organization has unique requirements, so it’s important to revisit the fundamentals before getting started.
-I began by reviewing goals, stakeholders, structure, severity classification, and tools.
-This high-level audit allowed me to have a clear picture of the work needed to update the plan.
+We began by reviewing goals, stakeholders, structure, severity classification, and tools.
+This high-level audit allowed us to achieve a clear picture of the work needed to update our incident management plan.

 Fundamental 1 – Define Your Goals